Endura

 2 Kettlebell Lying Pullover Strength Standards Calculator

-For 2 Kettlebell Lying Pullover, Novice starts at 0.18x bodyweight for men and 0.12x for women, while Elite starts at 0.58x bodyweight for men and 0.44x for women.
+Under strict 2 Kettlebell Lying Pullover strength standards, Novice starts around 0.18x bodyweight for men and 0.12x for women, while Elite starts around 0.58x for men and 0.44x for women.

 Understanding Your 2 Kettlebell Lying Pullover Strength Score